-While it's nice to know that certain states have some meager tax rates, we wanted to focus on how much you really need to make to live a comfortable life when it comes to determining what the cost of living in a particular state maybe be.
+Here we focus on how much you need to spend each year to live a comfortable life.
+Instead of listing property taxes, this is a more accurate view when it comes to determining what the cost of living in a particular state may be.

 Average Life Expectancy